- Industry Services

 Aaron currently lives in Canmore and since 2007 he’s been with Parks Canada as a Visitor Safety Specialist.
 Aaron likes working with a large cross-section of the avalanche industry: “It is exciting to be working with the CAA when things are very dynamic in the industry.”

 Rob Elliott is the lead guide at Revelstoke Mountain Resort’s Outdoor Centre.
 He runs their cat-skiing operation, provides AST courses and has developed a sled assisted touring component for the resort’s activity list.
-Rob is a CSGA Level 3 ski guide and has recently completed the requirements necessary to become a Qualified Avalanche Planner.
+Rob is a CSGA Level 3 ski guide.

 Beyond his time in the avalanche industry, Rob has a business background that positions him well for the CAA Secretary Treasurer’s role.
 Rob has a degree in economics and has spent several years as an accountant and comptroller with firms in Calgary and Vancouver.
 Entrepreneurial inclination and an over-active lifestyle prompted a move into the restaurant business in 1990.
 A series of restaurants have since followed and even though his former lifestyle pursuits have faded (rugby and mountain bike racing), active work remains a priority: patrolling at Lake Louise, ski-guiding in the Kootenays and Columbias, and currently, timber-falling throughout BC and AB.
 He moved to Revelstoke with his family in 2004 and, while he still has a small finger in the restaurant business, his focus is now on ski guiding and the resort’s development.